Nataliya-Petrenko/kottans-frontend/README.md

     >This step took longer than I expected.
 It's very cool that I've done it!

 - [ ] Linux CLI and Networking
+    - [x] Linux Survival (4 modules)
+    > It was very useful.
+Some commands from course "Introduction to Git and GitHub" have become clearer for me.
+    - [ ] HTTP: The Protocol Every Web Developer Must Know - Part 1
+    - [ ] HTTP: The Protocol Every Web Developer Must Know - Part 2
 - [ ] VCS (hello gitty), GitHub and Collaboration
 ### Front-End Basics
 - [ ] Intro to HTML & CSS